 - George Schmitz

 (Prof. Diana Downs, Bacteriology): A Link Between YjgF and Isoleucine Biosynthesis in Salmonella enterica Serovar Typhimurium.
-George is a postdoc with Issac Cann at the University of Illinois-Urbana/Chappaign.
+George is a postdoctoral scientist at the Energy BioScience Institute-University of Illinois.

 - Ilenys (Diaz-Muniz) Perez-Diaz

 (Prof. James Steele, Food Science): Citrate catabolism by Lactobacillus casei in ripening cheese: a genomic approach.
 Ilenys is an Associate Professor of Food Science at North Carolina State Univeristy with the USDA/ARS.